ak811/truthlens/README.md

 - **ICML 2025 page:** [paper](https://icml.cc/virtual/2025/51033)

 (You can add a BibTeX entry here once you decide the canonical citation format you want in the repo.)

----

-## License

-This repository includes third-party code under `CNNDetection-master/` and `DIRE-main/`.
-See those subfolders for their respective licenses and terms.